 If you prefer, or you can use this form to record.

-The Minister is required to analyse samples from food producing animals for reissues of veterinary medicines and prohibited substances.
+The Minister is required to analyse samples from food producing animals for residues of veterinary medicines and prohibited substances.

 Legislation requires the analysis of samples from food producing animals for residues of: